GaijinEntertainment/quirrel/doc/source/reference/language/builtin_functions.rst

 creates and returns array of a specified size.
 If the optional parameter fill is specified its value will be used to fill the new array's slots.
 If the fill parameter is omitted, null is used instead.

-.. sq:function:: seterrorhandler(func)

-sets the runtime error handler

 .. sq:function:: callee()

 returns the currently running closure

-.. sq:function:: setdebughook(hook_func)

-sets the debug hook

-hook_func should have follow signature hook_func(hook_type:integer, source_file:string, line_num:integer, func_name:string)

-hook_type can be 'l' - line, 'r' - return, 'c' - call or 'x' for VM shutdown

-call of debughook for each line performed only when debuginfo is enabled

 .. sq:function:: getroottable()